-- animals that simply need extra training or socialization
+- animals that need extra training or socialization

 Fostering is flexible—it can fit your schedule and talents.
 Just ask the foster parents who convert their guest bathroom into a miniature Kitty City.
-Or the volunteer who provides “day fostering” for her favorite shelter dog who needs to learn some manners.
-If you are interested in helping out and don’t feel you fit one of these profiles, come to a foster training session.
-You also can email firstname.lastname@example.org or call (434) 964-3310.
+Or the volunteer who provides “day fostering” for her favorite shelter animal.
+If you are interested in fostering, attend a foster training!

 Kitten Krew or Puppy Parade

-In the summer and fall particularly (breeding season for feral cats), we need many foster homes for young, adorable kittens.
-Puppies come to us throughout the year.
-Both puppies and kittens need anywhere from a few days to several weeks to grow old and healthy enough to be spayed or neutered.
-We like to keep litters together, but occasionally we do get single babies.
-Plan to foster several puppies or kittens if possible.
-We provide crates, food and other supplies, as well as adorable subjects for family photos!
+In the summer and fall (breeding season for cats), we need additional foster homes for young, adorable kittens.
+Puppies need foster homes year-round.
+Both puppies and kittens need time to grow mature and healthy enough to be spayed or neutered.
+We prefer to keep litters together, but occasionally have single babies.
+We’ll provide crates, food and necessary supplies, as well as adorable subjects for family photos!

 Socialization and Wellness Fostering

-While the majority of the animals in need of foster homes are very young kittens and puppies, adult animals who need more exercise or socialization or time to heal benefit greatly from time out of the shelter.
-These animals don’t show well in their kennels or crates.
-Dogs may be too energetic or shy, and cats may be frightened of people.
-Cats in particular get sick regularly when they are stressed.
-Dogs can seem aggressive when they are just frustrated.
-Often, once these animals are away from the stress of a kennel environment and are provided with the proper amount of love and structure, they blossom.
-Foster parents of these animals can then provide potential adopters with great information on how an animal behaves in a real home.
-If you choose to take on a behavioral or medical foster, we can help you with any issues that arise and, of course, provide ongoing veterinary care.
+While the majority of the animals in need of foster homes are very young kittens and puppies, adult animals in need of more socialization or time to heal greatly benefit from time outside of the the shelter.
+Foster parents can provide potential adopters with useful information on how an animal behaves in a home environment.
+If you choose to take on a medical foster, veterinary care will be provided for the animal.

 Vacation Fostering and Foster for the Holidays

-Some animals benefit from a break from the shelter, especially around the holidays.
-Long timers who are getting overlooked in the shelter are great candidates for short-term fostering.
-If you have a few days off or extra time and want to help around the holidays, take home a temporary pet!
-It is even better if you can consider being an Adoption Ambassador for your shelter-break foster.
-Read on …
+Animals can benefit from a break from the shelter, especially around the holidays.
+Long timers in the shelter are great candidates for short-term fostering.
+If you have a few days off and want to help around the holidays, take home a temporary pet!

 Adoption Ambassador Program

-4) Then attend a Foster Training Session.
-Training is offered on the second Saturday of every month at 10 am at the main shelter on Berkmar Drive in our Basement Training Room.
+2) Attend a Foster Training Session.
+Training is offered on the second Saturday of every month at 10 am at the shelter on Berkmar Drive, in our Basement Training Room.
 Training will last 45 minutes and will give you all the tools you need to be a successful foster parent.
-It is not mandatory, but can be very helpful for new foster parents.

 VIDEO: Tips for Fostering Shy Cats